-You may work in various functional areas such as: front office duties, catering, housekeeping and sales/office operations and learn to serve food and beverage to tables, prepare and serve drinks at a bar, sell beverages in a retail liquor outlet, provide housekeeping services, provide reception or front desk services or assistance in a catering operation.
+You may work in various functional areas such as: front office duties, catering, housekeeping and sales/office operations and learn to serve food and beverages, provide housekeeping services, provide reception or front desk services or assistance in a catering operation.

 Outcome on completion of your HSC

-- Certificate II in Hospitality SIT20316 in SIT Travel, Tourism and Hospitality Training Package.
+- Certificate II in Hospitality SIT20322 in SIT Travel, Tourism and Hospitality Training Package.